jin/rules_maven/README.md

 - [ ] srcjar support
 - [ ] authentication
 - [ ] support more packaging types than just aar, jar, and bundle

-## Known issues

-### Windows

-- The repository rule generates very long paths, and this is an issue on Windows.